jianingtang0/jianingtang/_posts/2026-05-15-ismrm-cape-town.md

 *Collection of thoughts and photos from ISMRM 2026.*

+## 🐧 Penguins, mountains, and a little chaos

-After **25 hours of flying**, I finally made it to Cape Town and my first time in Africa!
+After **25 hours of flying**, I finally made it to Cape Town.
+It's my first time in Africa!

 ![Cape Town](https://jianingtang0.github.io/jianingtang/images/posts/ismrm-2026/cape-town.jpeg)